saifshahriar/dwm-saif/README.md

 # DWM - Dynamic Window Manager

-My build of dmenu with minimal patches.
+My build of dwm with minimal patches.
 Go to [patches](https://github.com/saifshahriar/dwm-saif-git#patches) section to know more.

 <hr>